|Award title||Graduate Certificate in Indigenous Business Leadership|

 |Study level & type||Graduate Coursework|

 The Graduate Certificate in Indigenous Business Leadership is designed to graduate Indigenous business sector practitioners with a considered understanding of their own leadership and business practices.
 The subjects in this course adopt an interdisciplinary, international and evidence-based approach to respond to the complex and growing challenges faced by Indigenous business leaders working in a range of fields/industries.

 Subjects are taught by leading academics in the fields of Indigenous business leadership, analytics, accounting, economics, research, finance and marketing.
 Students from across Australia will be provided with opportunities to work together to address the increasing challenges and opportunities in the Indigenous business sector with a key focus on the practice of Indigenous leadership.

-The course requires completion of 50 credit points of study, including a compulsory and intensively taught subject over a week in the winter term, focusing on Indigenous business leadership.
-Otherwise, the course is provided on-line providing flexibility to design study times around other work and family commitments and study preferences.
+The course requires completion of 50 credit points of study, including a compulsory online subject taught intensively over a week in the winter term, focusing on Indigenous business leadership.
+The course is provided online providing flexibility to design study times around other work and family commitments and study preferences.

 This course is designed to be available to Indigenous business owners, professionals and managers at different stages in their careers, including recent graduates, established practitioners and those seeking to move in new directions.

 1. In order to be considered for entry, applicants must have completed:

 - an undergraduate degree, or equivalent; and/or

 - a minimum of five years documented, relevant work experience; and